ZCD Architects is a multidisciplinary practice whose work ranges from award-winning buildings to masterplanning and regeneration.

 WHO WE ARE

-Dinah’s research into residents’ use of external spaces in housing developments means she is regularly asked to contribute to publications and participate in events associated with health and wellbeing, social use of space and play.
-She is actively collaborating with Hackney Council, Harrow Council, Policy Studies Institute, A New Direction, Reading University and others.
+Dinah’s research into residents’ use of external spaces in housing developments means she is regularly asked to contribute to publications, give presentations and participate in events associated with health and wellbeing, social use of space and play.
+She has given talks for New London Architecture, Urban Design London, Homes England, Arup Associates, GLA, NIUA Delhi, Child in the City and many others.